Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Terahertz Wand and Blower Devices

-Consumer terahertz devices may be sold as wands, blowers, handheld tools, or targeted wellness devices.
+Consumer terahertz products may be sold as wands, blowers, handheld tools, or targeted wellness devices.

 When comparing these devices, look for: